 The etiology of abdominal pain can be discussed under the following headings.

-- Functional pain: pain does not cause injuries, mainly due to certain psychological causes.
-Example: panic disorder, school stress, somatization disorder, history of sexual abuse, irritable bowel syndrome.
+pain does not cause injuries.
+But mainly due to certain psychological causes.
+Example: panic disorder, school stress and somatization disorder.
+Although the history of sexual abuse and irritable bowel syndrome.

-- Pain associated with urinary tract injury: injuries of the upper and lower urinary tract cause abdominal pain.
-Example: urinary tract infection, cystitis, pyelonephritis, urinary retention, renal colic, ureteral colic.
+Either injury of the upper or lower urinary tract causes abdominal pain.
+Example: urinary tract infection, cystitis, pyelonephritis and urinary retention.
+Renal colic and ureteral colic.

-- Pain related to gynecological and obstetric problems: although the gynecological organs are found in the pelvis, most lesions are manifested by low abdominal pain.
-Examples: menstrual colic, broken ectopic pregnancy, acute salpingitis, endometriosis, endometritis, pelvic inflammatory disease, polyp’s torsion, pelvic abscess, pain related to UICD, puerperal infection.
+Although the gynecological organs are found in the pelvis most lesions are manifested.
+By low abdominal pain.
+Examples: menstrual colic, broken ectopic pregnancy and acute salpingitis.
+Endometriosis, endometritis, pelvic inflammatory disease and polyp’s torsion.
+Pelvic abscess, pain related to UICD and puerperal infection.

-- Causes in children: In children, some common causes should be mentioned.
-Examples: baby colic, lactose intolerance, milk allergy, intussusception, volvulus, testicular torsion, accidental ingestion, streptococcal throat infection, congenital megacolon, food excess, food allergy, aerophagia.
+In children, some common causes should be mentioned.
+Examples: baby colic, lactose intolerance and milk allergy.
+Although intussusception, volvulus, testicular torsion, accidental ingestion and streptococcal throat infection.
+Congenital megacolon, food excess, food allergy and aerophagia.

-- Non-specific abdominal pain: no immediate cause is found here, even after taking antecedents and investigations.
+No immediate cause is found here.
+Even after taking antecedents and investigations.

-In approximately 35-40% of cases of abdominal pain, the cause may not be easily identified and, therefore, treated symptomatically.
-However, if the pain persists with the appearance of other signs and symptoms that indicate the underlying cause, it should be identified as soon as possible to properly manage the case.
+In approximately 35-40% of cases of abdominal pain.
+The causes may not be easily identified and.
+Therefore, treated symptomatically.
+However, if the pain persists with the appearance of other signs.
+And symptoms then indicates the underlying cause.
+Although it should be identified.
+As soon as possible to properly manage the case.

 A provisional diagnosis of the disease:

-Here, the probable condition that causes abdominal pain is diagnosed taking into account clinical history, signs and symptoms, as well as other clinical findings.
+Here, the probable condition that causes abdominal pain.
+It is diagnosed taking into account clinical history.
+Signs and symptoms as well as other clinical findings.

-This includes several diagnostic procedures that can help in the final diagnosis of the disease.
-The choice of research depends on the signs and symptoms that indicate a probable condition.
+This includes whether several diagnostic procedures.
+Or that can help in the final diagnosis of the disease.
+However the choice of research depends on both signs.
+And symptoms that indicate a probable condition.
 Good research helps to make a final diagnosis.

-Example: routine blood, routine urine, blood biochemistry, stool examination, X-rays, barium X-ray ultrasound, GIT endoscopy, computed tomography, magnetic resonance, gastric acid secretion studies, laparoscopy, mucosal biopsy, ECG, excretory urography, nephropathy, VIP, exploratory laparotomy, etc. These are useful surveys.
+Example: routine blood, routine urine, blood biochemistry and stool examination.
+X-rays, barium X-ray ultrasound, GIT endoscopy and computed tomography.
+Magnetic resonance, gastric acid secretion studies, laparoscopy and mucosal biopsy.
+ECG, excretory urography and nephropathy.
+VIP and exploratory laparotomy etc. These are useful surveys.

 The final diagnosis of the disease:

-After performing the necessary investigations, the disease or condition causing the abdominal pain is diagnosed by correlation with the clinical outcome and the patient’s medical history.
-In the case of a diagnostic problem, a team of doctors is involved in the diagnosis and management.
+After performing the necessary investigations.
+The disease abdominal pain is diagnosed.
+By correlation with the clinical outcome.
+And the patient’s medical history.
+In the case of a diagnostic problem.
+Although a team of doctors is involved in diagnosis and management.